February 2021 Michigan Bar Exam Results Released!

 - First, make sure you had the right seat number.
-For the 2014 to 2019 exams (and thus, we suspect it is the same for this exam) the seat number that bar exam students should be looking for is the actual seat number that they were in (which might not necessarily be the same as the original seat number you were assigned).
+For the 2014 to the July 2020 exams (and thus, we suspect it is the same for this exam) the seat number that bar exam students should be looking for is the actual seat number that they were in on the day of the exam (which might not necessarily be the same as the original seat number you were assigned).
 Recently, the Board has refused to tell examinees their seat numbers over the phone so if you do not have your seat number, you will have to wait for a copy of your results to arrive in the mail.

 - Do not panic.
 Check out this note to those who fail the bar exam for some encouragement as well as advice on where to go from here.
 Wait for your results to come in the mail, and try not to freak out about it.

 - Consider consulting JD Advising about private tutoring or applying for our small Michigan Bar exam course (we accept a limited number of students).
 JD Advising specializes in helping repeat takers pass the bar exam.
 And, we have a Michigan Bar Exam full-service course for those who are looking to pass the exam in the most efficient way possible.
 We also have a Michigan Essay Course and stellar bar exam private tutoring options.
 See all of your Michigan Bar Exam options by clicking here!
 We think you will find our private one-on-one or small group services to be a nice change of pace from a commercial bar review course.